alvinwan/quupod/README.md

 **Staff**

 - data race prevention: *Staff can click the 'help' button to assign the next unresolved inquiry to him/herself.
-This prevents multiple staff members from trying to resolve the same inquiry.*
+This prevents multiple admin members from trying to resolve the same inquiry.*
-- mutex lock: *Once a staff member locks (or starts resolving) an inquiry, other staff members will be notified.
-Additionally other staff members cannot modify the same inquiry until the original staff member releases or resolves it.*
+- mutex lock: *Once a admin member locks (or starts resolving) an inquiry, other admin members will be notified.
+Additionally other admin members cannot modify the same inquiry until the original admin member releases or resolves it.*
-- simple user flow: *For each inquiry, staff members need only two clicks: 'help' to help and 'resolved' to resolve.*
+- simple user flow: *For each inquiry, admin members need only two clicks: 'help' to help and 'resolved' to resolve.*
 - verified users: *Staff members need to register to gain access to the admin panel.*
 - whitelist: *In your configuration file, add a comma-separated list of emails to the whitelist parameter.
-Users registering with those emails will automatically be granted staff status.*
+Users registering with those emails will automatically be granted admin status.*

 **Analytics**